 Chrétien's hypergonar lenses were based on an optical "trick" called anamorphosis, in which an image contains a distortion that is removed with a complementary viewer.
 In the case of Chrétien's lenses, a horizontal squeeze of 100% was imparted into the image on film resulting in a picture twice as wide as an image taken and projected through conventional lenses.
 In addition to the anamorphic adapters being used on the motion picture camera, a similar lens on the projector is required to expand the squeezed image on the screen.
 Pictured at left is an original set of lenses circa 1927.
 The square lens in the foreground is mounted in front of a conventional 50mm camera lens to provide the squeeze.
 The projection lens shown has the anamorphic adapter attached to the standard projector lens.

 20th Century Fox secured world rights to Anamorphoscope, (with the exception of France and its possessions) and Chrétien's small inventory of lenses.
-They immediately put them to use in Hollywood by resuming pre-production on The Robe, which had been halted while the old Chrétien lenses, were being evaluated.
+They immediately put them to use in Hollywood by resuming pre-production on The Robe, which had been halted while the old Chrétien lenses were being evaluated.
 When the film finally went before the cameras it was simultaneously shot in the standard Academy format for release in theatres not equipped for anamorphic projection in addition to the anamorphic lenses, though the resounding popularity of both CinemaScope and The Robe made it unnecessary for the standard version ever to be shown in a theatre.
 The size of the original anamorphic adapters limited photography to the use of only 50mm and longer prime lenses.
-Fox contracted with Bausch & Lomb optical company to produce additional anamorphic adapter lenses.
+Fox presented Chrétien's company, S.T.O.P., with a contract to build and ship additional lenses.
+There appears to have been delays and quality problems associated with the new lenses and Fox turned to Bausch & Lomb optical company to produce additional anamorphic adapter lenses based on Chrétien's designs.

 Camera assistant Lee Crawford demonstrated how the 25 year old anamorphic lens is mounted on the camera during the production of The Robe.
 The lens must be focused separately from the camera lens.